woju/qubes-app-split-git/README.markdown

 - `<keyring>` is optional path to keyring which holds trusted public keys; if relative, it should be under `$HOME/.gnupg`, but just use `gpg --no-default-keyring --keyring <keyring> --import` and you'll be fine
+- list_head_only= if true (the default) means that only the latest tag is listed; set to something false to list all tags

 After defining it, you can list it and fetch individual tags.